Spirit&Truth Home

 Paul Henebury

 Paul Henebury presents a series of lectures concerning Christian Ethics.
-This material is part of a course on the same subject which may be undertaken for credit at Veritas School of Theology.
+This material is part of a course on the same subject which may be undertaken for credit at Telos Biblical Institute.
+[13 hours, 5 minutes]

 This series of lectures is an introduction and orientation to the field of Christian Ethics.
 It grows out of a distinct emphasis on the Biblical Worldview as seen from the standpoint of Systematic Theology.
 The course surveys the various approaches to Ethics (deontological, teleological, situational), centering them around the truths of Scripture.
 It proposes a holistic view epistemologically and a ‘Case-oriented’ approach practically.